Alabama rallies to win national title in OT

 In a first half that was dominated by defense, Georgia took a 13-0 lead.
 That led to Alabama benching quarterback Jalen Hurts in favor of Tagovailoa at the start of the third quarter.

-"I thought Tua would give us a better chance, and a spark, and he did," Saban said.
+"I thought Tua would give us a better chance and a spark, which he certainly did," Saban said.

 A 6-yard Tagovailoa touchdown pass to freshman wide receiver Henry Ruggs III made it 13-7 with 8:52 left in the period, but Georgia responded on the following drive with an 80-yard touchdown pass from freshman quarterback Jake Fromm to sophomore wide receiver Mecole Hardman to make it 20-7.